aredn/documentation/arednGettingStarted/node_status.rst

 |

 This display has been designed to present all of the important information about your node in one place.
 Someone navigating to your node's status display will be able to see all of the key elements of interest without having to click to multiple pages.
-This display consists of a top bar, a left side bar, and three columns of information about your node.
+This display consists of a top navigation bar, a left navigation bar, and three columns of information about your node.

 Top Nav Bar
 -----------